mickaelbaron/mickaelbaron.github.io/_posts/2024-06-07-create-use-custom-xcpng-templates-ubuntu.md

 The creation of the virtual image *custom-ubuntu22.04* from an ISO file is complete, and a template can now be created.

+**Note:** for Ubuntu 24.04, you will need to delete the /etc/cloud/cloud-init.disabled file, which disables Cloud-Init by default, and the /etc/netplan/50-cloud-init.yaml file for network configuration.

 ### From a cloud image in OVA format

 Canonical (the Ubuntu company) provides Ubuntu images that have been configured to run on cloud systems.
 The website <https://cloud-images.ubuntu.com> provides all versions of Ubuntu.
 XCP-NG supports the open virtual machine format OVA used by VMWare and VirtualBox systems.